-- 5. Why do meristematic tissues lack vacuoles? - Ans.
+- 7. Why do meristematic tissues lack vacuoles? - Ans.
 Meristematic cells are actively dividing cell.
 They do not produce any waste material for storage.
-Hence, vacuoles are absent in meristematic cells. - 6.
-What will happen if the apical meristem does not separate from the apex?
+Hence, vacuoles are absent in meristematic cells. - 8.
+What will happen if the apical meristem does not separate from the apex? - Ans.

-- Ans.
 Apical meristem, present at the tip of root and shoot helps to increase the length of root and shoot.
-If it separates from the apex then growth of the plant will stop. - 7.
-What is the common name for xylem and phloem? - Ans.
-Conducting tissue or vascular tissue. - 8.
-Name the following: - (a) Thickening present in sclerenchyma cells. - (b) A component of phloem formed by end to end fusion of cells with perforated transverse wall. - Ans. (a) lignin (b) Sieve tube. - 9.
-Name the regions of a plant in which parenchyma tissue is present. - Ans.
+If it separates from the apex then growth of the plant will stop. - 9.
+What is the common name for xylem and phloem?

+Ans.
+Conducting tissue or vascular tissue.

+- 10. Name the following: - (a) Thickening present in sclerenchyma cells. - (b) A component of phloem formed by end to end fusion of cells with perforated transverse wall. - Ans. (a) lignin (b) Sieve tube.

+- 11. Name the regions of a plant in which parenchyma tissue is present. - Ans.
 Parenchyma is found universally in all the plants.
 It forms the major tissue of softer parts like the epidermis, cortex, pith and leaf mesophyll.
-It is also found in xylem and phloem.

-- 10. What are the functions of sieve cells?
-How are they designed to carry out their function? - Ans.
+It is also found in xylem and phloem. - 12.
+What are the functions of sieve cells?
+How are they designed to carry out their functions? - Ans.
 Sieve cells conduct food materials prepared in the leaves and greener young stems to all parts of the plant.
-They have pores through which nutrients flow from cell to cell. - 11.
+They have pores through which nutrients flow from cell to cell. - 13.
 Mention one major difference between cork and epidermis. - Ans.
-Epidermal cells cover the entire plant body during primary growth while cork cell cover the stem and root of the plant after the secondary growth of the plant. - 12.
+Epidermal cells cover the entire plant body during primary growth while cork cell cover the stem and root of the plant after the secondary growth of the plant. - 14.
 Draw a neat labelled diagram showing the location of different types of meristems in a plant.